codemonkey-sagar/Adoptly/README.md

-# FurryHome
+# Adoptly

-Furry Home: An open-source pet adoption platform connecting animals in need with loving families.
+Adoptly: Simplifying pet adoption by connecting families with their perfect furry match